jqhoogland/rationalia-starter/Concepts/Surprise.md

 src: https://www.lesswrong.com/tag/surprise
 ---

-Recognizing a fact that disagrees with your [intuition](https://www.lesswrong.com/tag/intuition) as surprising is an important step in [updating](https://wiki.lesswrong.com/wiki/updating) your worldview.
+Recognizing a fact that disagrees with your [[Intuition|intuition]] as surprising is an important step in [updating](https://wiki.lesswrong.com/wiki/updating) your worldview.

 ## Blog posts
 - [Think Like Reality](http://lesswrong.com/lw/hs/think_like_reality/)